Fredericton station

-The Fredericton station, also known as York Street station is a former Canadian Pacific Railway station located on York Street in Fredericton, New Brunswick, Canada.
+The Fredericton station, also known as York Street station and Union Station, is a former Canadian Pacific Railway station located on York Street in Fredericton, New Brunswick, Canada.

 The station opened in 1923 and is a brick structure with sandstone trim; it is distinguished by a tapestry brick patterning which is rare in Fredericton.
 The station has a hip-roof profile typical of CPR stations of the era and is one of the few brick railway stations remaining in New Brunswick.
 A covered portico at the west end of the building faced York Street, while the east end contained baggage rooms and freight offices.
+The building replaced a wooden station erected in 1869 by the European and North American Railway.

+The station was visited by then Princess Elizabeth on a royal tour on 6 November 1951.

 1962 service discontinuation

 Passenger service on the CP Fredericton Subdivision ended on April 28, 1962, forcing Fredericton residents to travel to Fredericton Junction to use the Atlantic Limited service on the Saint John-Montreal main line.
 The York Street Railway Station was used as office space for employees with CP Rail's freight services in the Fredericton area, although the passenger waiting areas, ticket counter and baggage areas were unused.